Deonixlive/Control-Betaflight-Copter/README.md

    python src/Copter.py
    ```
 4. Confirm the telemetry received is correct and working as it should.
-5. Now you can test with TestCopter.py
+5. Now you can test with TestCopter.py.
+Depending on the tilt it should adjust the motors speed.
+If you encounter issues, check that the throttle in the telemetry get's adjusted and that you have the MSP_OVERRIDE mode on.
+If it still does not work, check wether the THROTTLE and YAW channels are swapped when communication via MSP.
+The latter was an issue that we found while testing.

 ---